 This course provides resources necessary for students to understand diverse cultures and communication styles and to use this knowledge to establish themselves as facilitators who offer an inclusive educational vision for the district and the community.
-Students will develop collaborative and dialogue skills.
+Students will develop collaborative and dialogue skills including working with the English Language Learner (ELL).